 PASA The Payments Association of South Africa, recognised by the SARB as a payment system management body.
-PASA Executive The Chief Executive Officer (CEO) appointed by the PASA Council and any person appointed by the CEO to the PASA Executive. payment obligation The indebtedness that one party owes to another because of the clearing one or more payment instructions. payer participant A paying participant with a settlement obligation whose settlement account will be debited by the SARB in fulfilment of one or more settlement instructions received.
+PASA Executive The Chief Executive Officer (CEO) appointed by the PASA Council and any other person appointed by the CEO to the PASA Executive. payment obligation The indebtedness that one party owes to another because of the clearing of one or more payment instructions. payer participant A paying participant with a settlement obligation whose settlement account will be debited by the SARB in fulfilment of one or more settlement instructions received.
 SAMOS system A South African real-time gross settlement system operated by the SARB.
-SARB The central bank of South Africa, as defined in sections 1 and 2 of the South African Reserve Bank Act 90 of 1989. settlement The final and irrevocable discharge of a settlement obligation, owed by one party to another pursuant to a settlement instruction, which has been effected in money or by means of entries passed in the settlement accounts of the relevant parties through the settlement system. settlement account purposes. Δ multilateral contractual relationship entered into between the settlement agreement settlement bank A SAMOS system participant. settlement instruction An instruction given to the SARB by a participant or by a PCH system operator on its behalf and under its authority, to effect settlement of one or more payment obligations or to discharge any other obligation of one participant to another participant. settlement rules The rules and procedures (if any) contained in this document as approved by PASA and/or prescribed by the SARB.
-Strate Strate Limited is licensed as South Africa's central securities depository (CSD).
-It provides post-trade products and services to the financial markets. system operator According to the National Payment System Act 78 of 1998 (NPS Act), as system operator is 'any person who provides payment services to two or more persons in respect of payment instructions'.
-Payment instructions are typically from large retailers and banks. transaction The exchange of value, that is, the delivery and clearing of cash in exchange for payment (the generation of a settlement instruction by the recipient of the cash).
+SARB The South African Reserve Bank, the central bank of South Africa, as defined in sections 1 and 2 of the South African Reserve Bank Act 90 of 1989, as amended. settlement The final and irrevocable discharge of a settlement obligation, owed by one party to another pursuant to a settlement instruction, which has been effected in money or by means of entries passed in the settlement accounts of the relevant parties through the settlement system. settlement account An account maintained by a party with the SARB for settlement purposes. settlement agreement A multilateral contractual relationship entered into between parties upon the terms and conditions stipulated in the agreement. settlement bank A SAMOS system participant. settlement instruction An instruction given to the SARB by a participant or by a PCH system operator on its behalf and under its authority, to effect settlement of one or more payment obligations or to discharge any other obligation of one participant to another participant. settlement rules The rules and procedures (if any) contained in this document, as approved by PASA and/or prescribed by the SARB.
+Strate Limited (Strate) Strate is licensed as South Africa's central securities depository (CSD).
+It provides post-trade products and services to the financial markets. system operator According to the National Payment System Act 78 of 1998, as amended (NPS Act), a system operator is 'any person who provides payment services to two or more persons in respect of payment instructions'.
+Payment instructions are typically from large retailers and banks. transaction The exchange of value, meaning the delivery and clearing of cash in exchange for payment (the generation of a settlement instruction by the recipient of the cash).